robgonzalezpita/ufs-srweather-app/README.md

     DO_ENSEMBLE=TRUE     : run the workflow in ensemble mode NUM_ENS_MEMBERS=9    : ensemble size
-    DO_SPPT=TRUE         : SPPT as the ensemble method SPPT_MAG=0.5         : magnitude of SPPT
+    DO_SPPT=TRUE         : SPPT as the stochastic physics method SPPT_MAG=0.5         : magnitude of SPPT
     RUN_CONTROL=TRUE     : member 1 will be run as the control member, no stochastic physics